 Each relay is mounted in a drawout cradle and enclosed in a standard utility style case with either semiflush or projection mounting (depending upon case style selected).
-Circuit components are accessed by removing the individual printed circuit boards from the relay cradle.
-Use an extender card (Basler Electric part number: 9165500199) to test and troubleshoot the relay.
-An available test plug (Basler Electric part number: 10095 or G.E. part number 12XLA12A1) allows the relay to be tested in place without disturbing external control circuit wiring.
+An available test plug (Basler Electric part number 10095) allows the relay to be tested in place without disturbing external control circuit wiring.